younggyoseo/FastTD3/README.md

 ```

 ### Environment for MTBench
-MTBench does not support Humanoid tasks, but support useful multi-task RL benchmark with Franka and Go1.
+MTBench does not support humanoid experiments, but is a useful multi-task benchmark with massive parallel simulation.
+This could be useful for users who want to use FastTD3 for their multi-task experiments.

 ```bash
 conda create -n fasttd3_mtbench -y python=3.8  # Note python version